top of page

 1. Start by placing your attention on your breathing body.
 Your body is always already breathing.
 For this exercise, you don’t need to take control of (or try to fix) your breath (e.g., make it longer/deeper/smoother, etc.).
 Simply find your breath with your attention.
 Notice where you feel your breath most (nose, chest, abdomen?).

 2. Simply feel the body breathe.
 There’s no need to do anything: theres nothing to obtain/achieve or make happen.
 Your body knows how to breathe.
-Breath leads, attention follows.
-Dont get ahead of the breath: let it come to you.
-“Receive” the breath with the body.
-Feel just one breath at a time.
-Just one.
-And then another.
-Nothing to be done.
-Feel the breath from the inside of your body.
+Let the breath lead, and have your attention follow.
+Dont get ahead of the breath; it can’t go anywhere.
+Let it “come” to you; “receive” the breath with the body.
+Nothing to analyze.
+Try to feel just one breath at a time.
+Nothing to do, nowhere to go, nothing to be done.

 3. Whenever your mind wanders, return your attention to your already-breathing body.
 (Let your mind know that you’ll re-visit important thoughts once you're finished.)
 Because this is an exercise in awareness, every time you’ve noticed that you’re distracted, you’ve “won”.